peteroupc/peteroupc.github.io/bernreq.md

 $$\times (\|(LA_n+LB_n)((e_1-\lambda)^2)\|)^{1/2} \le \frac{3\sqrt{3}}{8n^{3/2}}.$$

-(The expression in the middle takes its maximum at $\lambda = 1/2$; the right-hand side is an upper bound of that expression for all integers $n$.)
+(The expression in the middle takes its maximum at $\lambda = 1/2$; the right-hand side is an upper bound of that expression for all positive integers $n$.)
 Altogether:

 $$\|L_n(f)\| \le \frac{3}{8n(2n-1)}\frac{1}{2}\|f^{(2)}\|$$